 Wool is also a natural renewable fibre and the animals who produce wool that is spun into yarn are part of the natural carbon cycle, which makes it extra planet-friendly!
 The jumpers and cardigans you make from wool also have longer lifespans (no fast fashion here!) and even when it is time to let go of a beloved woolly jumper, the yarn biodegrades readily.

-Merino: Merino wool is valued for its smoothness and luxurious softness.
+Merino: Merino wool yarn is valued for its smoothness and luxurious softness.
 Well-established, large-scale production in Australia, New Zealand and Italy makes it affordable for both luxury knitting and crochet projects, as well as commercial garment production.